ShanonPearce/ASH-Toolset/index.md

 ## Acknowledgments <a name="Acknowledgments"></a>

 This project makes use of various publicly available HRIR, RIR, and BRIR datasets.
-Refer to the sheets provided in the [github docs folder ](https://github.com/ShanonPearce/ASH-Toolset/tree/main/docs) for information on the raw datasets used in this project
+Refer to the sheets provided in the [github docs folder ](https://github.com/ShanonPearce/ASH-Toolset/tree/main/docs) for information on the raw datasets used in this project.
+Further information on the HRTF datasets can be found at the [SOFA conventions repository](https://www.sofaconventions.org/mediawiki/index.php/Files).